IqraMuzaffar/PRODIGY_WD_01/README.md

 # PRODIGY_WD_01
-This is a weather app built in react.
+This is a weather app developed in react with the functionality to search fro a city, check weather in Celsius and Farenheit.